Interactive Visual Reasoning under Uncertainty: The env Environment

 \paragraph{Observation Space}

-We consider two forms of observation for \ac{est}: the symbolic version and the pixel version.
+We consider two forms of observation for \ac{env}: a symbolic version and a pixel version.
 For the symbol-input version, we use a binary vector to describe the state of the scene, where the first $9$ entries represent if the object of interest is present or not and the last entry if the Blicket machine is on or off.
-For the pixel-input version, we feed the scene description into Blender~\cite{blender2016blender} and use EEVEE to render images in real-time.
-For efficiency, we only render images of shape $160\times120$.
-For the pixel-input version, we hypothesize that an agent could discover causalities at many possible levels of abstraction; they could be defined on an attribute basis (\eg, color, shape, material), an object basis, or on a group basis.
-The pixel version adds more confounding variables into the problem, whereas a well-defined symbolic version drastically simplifies it.
-Considerable studies in psychology and cognition have also shown that visual stimuli are essential in causal discovery; we perceive causality automatically and irresistibly with tight control of spatiotemporal patterns of motion~\cite{scholl2000perceptual}, which concludes the significance of visual \ac{est}.
+For the pixel-input version, we feed the scene description into Blender \texttt{EEVEE} engine \citep{blender2016blender} to render images in real-time.
+For efficiency, we render images of shape $160\times120$.
+Notably, the pixel version adds more confounding variables to the problem, whereas a well-defined symbolic version drastically simplifies it.
+For the pixel-input version, we hypothesize that an agent could handle uncertainty from many possible levels of abstraction; they could be defined on an attribute basis (\eg, color, shape, material), an object basis, or on a group basis.
+We indicate the total number of Blickets for agents in both environments to improve the naive try-one-by-one strategy.

 \paragraph{Action Space}